Best of Friends, Worlds Apart

 Neither, he says, does his daughter change when she travels from Brazil to the U.S. and back again.
 But she gets called something different, and looked at in different ways.
 Why?
 Because the American system of racial classification rests on ancestry while the Brazilian system is based on appearance.

-As the child of one White and one Black parent, Fish’s daughter is, by our reckoning, Black.
+As the child of one White and one Black parent, Fish’s daughter is, according to U.S. tradition, Black.
 Our system of “hypo-descent” classifies children as belonging to the race of the lower-status parent.
 As a functional matter, then (and clearly no accident), only Americans with nearly all White ancestors are considered “really” White.
 Brazilians, by contrast, look not at ancestry but at physiognomy.
 What is your skin color?
 Is your hair fine and straight or course and curly?
 What shape are your lips or your nose?
 Only those with dark skin and African features are considered Black—others belong to one of many different, mostly “mixed race” categories.
 As a result, Fish’s daughter is not Black in Brazil, but part of a “tipo” of people with medium complexion and mixed facial features.
 When she boards a plane at Kennedy Airport, she is Black.
 When she disembarks in Rio, she is not.
 Of course, like an avocado, she hasn’t changed a bit.
 What’s different is the way she is judged by others.

 Race in the U.S.

 We are hardly the only nation in which race plays an important role in determining one’s life experiences.
 But the rigid way in which we have defined race, and the way in which it continues to pervade so much of who we are and what we do, gives race a particular power here.
-We have a declining White birth rate, increasing immigration from all over the world, and persistent social and economic gaps between Native and Black Americans and the dominant White society.
+We have a declining White birth rate, increasing immigration from all over the world, and persistent social and economic gaps between Native, Black, and Brown Americans and the dominant White society.

 A difficult truth